-This item includes the investment of Marafeq Investment Company (a subsidiary of PRICO) in Plaza Park Centre for Car Parking.
-During 2007, an agreement was signed between Al-Marafiq investment Company and Municipality of Amman to establish a commercial complex including a building and parking area in the Sweifieh area in Amman on the Build Operation Transfer (B.O.T) basis on land owned by the Municipality of Amman in return for the rental and operation of the building and parking for 25 years, not including the implementation period, after which, the building and parking will be delivered to the Municipality of Amman.
+- \ This item includes PADICO and its subsidiaries' investments in lands held for the purpose of increasing its value.
+Therefore, they were classified as investment properties. - \\ This item includes the investment of Marafeq Investment Company (a subsidiary of PRICO) in Plaza Park Centre for Car Parking.
+During 2007, an agreement was signed between Al-Marafiq Investment Company and Municipality of Amman to establish a commercial complex including a building and parking area in the Sweifieh area in Amman on the Build Operation Transfer (B.O.T) basis on land owned by the Municipality of Amman in return for the rental and operation of the building and parking for 25 years, not including the implementation period, after which, the building and parking will be delivered to the Municipality of Amman.
 During the year 2016, the Jordanian cabinet decided to approve the exemption of the public parking project and commercial floors and offices (Park Plaza) from property tax incurred by it throughout the period of the original contract.
 Accordingly, Al-Marafiq Company signed an annex to the agreement with the Greater Amman Municipality, stipulating an increase in the investment period to 30 years starting on October 1, 2010.

 The management estimates the fair values of these lands according to the reports of professional real estate appraisers.
-The fair value of the lands and buildings is amounted to U.S. \$ 53,663,000 as at December 31, 2021 and U.S. \$ 55,136,000 as at December 31, 2020.
+The fair value of the lands and buildings amounted to U.S. \$ 33,312,000 as at December 31, 2022 and U.S. \$ 53,663,000 as at December 31, 2021.

-The carrying value of investment properties which were mortgaged for the benefit of banks as collateral against loans to PRICO and PIIC is approximately U.S. \$ 4,274,000 (Note 22).
+The carrying value of investment properties which were mortgaged for the benefit of banks as collateral against loans to PRICO and PIIC is approximately U.S. \$ 3,609,000 (Note 22).